jadonk/ansync-beaglebone/software/README.md

 package [here](http://rcn-ee.net/deb/rootfs/quantal/ubuntu-12.10-r2-minimal-armhf-2012-11-29.tar.xz).
 Helpful instructions [here](http://embeddedprogrammer.blogspot.com/2012/10/beaglebone-installing-ubuntu-1210.html).

-Setup the Beaglebone as you wish, but remember that **This software assumes the presence of a user named "ubuntu" with sudo privileges.**
+Setup the Beaglebone as you wish, but remember that **this software assumes the presence of a user named "ubuntu" with sudo privileges.**

 Once installed, extract rootfs.tar.bz2 to the root of your SD card.
 Then login